Total Solution Automotive Replacement Using 3D Printing

-With the high tech capabilities, precision parts, and their variety of material types, Tyrconnell frequently serves clientele that place orders of practical parts as opposed to decorative pieces.
+With the high tech capabilities, precision parts, and their variety of material types, Tyrconnell frequently serves a clientele that places orders of practical parts as opposed to decorative pieces.

 Orders for automotive parts are made at the request of clients inquiring about the creation of specific parts; often for older cars where parts are no longer readily available.
 First, the customer sends in a series of photos and rough sizings to quote the part.
 From there, the original (quite often broken) part is sent in for digital design.
 This part is digitally scanned and repaired if necessary.
 The final design can be directly 3D printed.

-Following completion of printing, the part will be post processed to the client’s requirements.
+Following the completion of printing, the part will be post-processed to the client’s requirements.
 This includes removing any supports and can be as simple as a quick sanding to smooth a part or can involve full painting for immediate use in a car.

 Be reverse engineering parts and 3D printing, Tyrconnell is able to supply customers with parts that they would have been unable to obtain by other means or only attainable at prohibitively high prices.

 Connect with Raise3D: Do you have a great 3D printing success story and think it would be cool to be featured on our website?
 We would love to learn more!
 Write to us at firstname.lastname@example.org